-(Pocket-lint) - Apple's Sidecar is a MacOS 10.15 Catalina feature that enables you to turn an iPad into a second display, working alongside your Mac.
+(Pocket-lint) - Apple's Sidecar is a feature that arrived with MacOS 10.15 Catalina, enabling you to turn an iPad into a second display, working alongside your Mac.
 The feature also allows iPad Pro owners to use their tablet as an input device with an Apple Pencil.

 What does the Sidecar feature mean for Mac users and how does it all work?
 This is everything you need to know about Apple Sidecar.